DestinyVolt/D-D/homebrew/WildMaverick.md

 If the wild magic surge creates a spell, it does not require concentration.

+### Unreliable Potions (10th level or Higher)
+(UNWRITTEN, JUST GETTING IDEAS DOWN): 2nd Level slot required.
+Fill a Vial or Breakaway Vial with a mysterious concoction that possibly has the effects of a table of various potions.
+When you take the action, make an Alchemy Tools check.
+On a 10, you can remove one of the list concoctions from the possibilities.
+On a 15, you can remove 2, on a 20, three, and so on.
+If you expend a 4th level slot, the potion gains two properties instead of 1.

+(Unreliable Potions Table)

+### Wild Weaponry (10th level or higher)
+(UNWRITTEN, JUST GETTING IDEAS DOWN): Expend Slot to modify a weapon so that when used, instead of rolling a d20, it uses an alternative die type (2nd Level: 1d16, 3rd Level: 1d24, 4th level: 1d30, 5th Level: 2d16).
+Weapon fails to hit on a one and causes a roll on the Wild Weaponry Table, Weapon crits on a maximum roll of the die.
+If there are multiple die, either rolling maximum counts as a crit, and each rolled one causes a roll on the table.
+No auto miss unless both dice roll a 1.

+(Wild Weaponry Table)

 ### Spellhavoc Projectile (15th Level or Higher)
-You can use your action to expend a 3nd level or higher spell slot and imbue a thrown weapon or piece of ammunition with the following property until the end of your next long rest:
+You can use your action to expend a 3rd level or higher spell slot and imbue a thrown weapon or piece of ammunition with the following property until the end of your next long rest:

 As a reaction to a creature you can see casting a spell, you can make an attack with the Spellhavoc Projectile against the triggering creature.
 On a hit, the spellcasting fails, and the struck creature rolls on the Wild Magic Surge table.
 A creature may use a Legendary Resistance to cause the spellcasting to not fail, but the Wild Magic Surge occurs regardless.